Dynamic Matching and Allocation of Tasks: Dynamic matching mechanism design

+\textbf{Strategies of the workers and clients.} We define a strategy as a mapping from the history of observations to the actions.
+We denote the strategies of the workers as $\{\boldsymbol{\pi}_{i}\}_{i=1}^{N}$ and the strategy for the clients as $\{\boldsymbol{\pi}_{i}\}_{i=N+1}^{2N}$.
+Each worker and client first need to decide whether or not to participate in the mechanism $\boldsymbol{m}$.
+Each client and worker starts with no observation history (thus history at the start is $\phi$). $\boldsymbol{\pi}_{i}(\phi) \in \{P, NP\}$ where $P$ is for participation and $NP$ is for not participation.
+Participation is the only active choice of a client (In the extensions section, we discuss the client selected payment rules).
+If a set of clients or workers choose not to participate in the matching mechanism, they can pursue options outside the platform.
+But if they do participate, then they need to follow the matching mechanism set forth by the planner.

-\textbf{Strategies of the workers and clients.} Each worker and client first need to decide whether or not to participate in the mechanism $\Omega$.
-Participation is the only active choice of a client.
-Next, we define the set of possible strategies of a worker if it chooses to participate in the mechanism $\Omega$.
-Later, we will propose a specific strategy for every worker for the proposed mechanism in detail.
-Each worker knows the effort it exerts, while the planner cannot observe the effort of the workers.
-Each worker also knows the reports that it makes.
-In addition, each worker observes the payments made and the costs incurred for exerting effort on the tasks.
-Therefore, we have to define the history of observations for each worker separately.
-We write the vector of observations of a worker $i$ up to time $t$ as $\boldsymbol{h}_{i}^{t}$, which consists of the efforts exerted, reports sent, the payments received and the tasks assigned up time slot $t-1$ (end of time slot $t-1$).
-In addition, $\boldsymbol{h}_{i}^{t}$ also includes the task assigned in time slot $t$.
-We write $\mathcal{H}_{i}^{t}$ to denote the set of all possible observation histories of worker $i$ up to time $t$.
-The set of all the possible observations histories up to $t=\infty$ is $\mathcal{H}_{i}=\cup_{t=0}^{\infty} \mathcal{H}_{i}^{t}$.
-We define the strategy of worker $i$ as a mapping from the history of observations of the worker to the actions, $\boldsymbol{\pi}_{i}: \mathcal{H}_{i} \rightarrow \mathcal{A}_i$, where $\mathcal{A}_i$ is the set of actions that a worker takes.
-An element of the set $a_i\in\mathcal{A}$ consist of the effort to exert and the reports to be sent to the planner.
-There can be different choices for $\Omega$ that impact the action set differently.
-If the mechanism operates on the outputs produced by the workers \citep{xiao2016}, then the component of actions that impacts the payoffs is the effort and not the reports.
-But if the mechanism also asks the workers to report their preferences over the tasks, then both the effort and the preference list over the tasks impact the payoffs.
-We define the set of all the possible strategies as $\Pi(\Omega)$.
+In each period, each worker decides to exert some effort on the task assigned, where the effort level is only known to the worker.
+In some mechanisms, the planner can solicit reports from the workers about their preference over different tasks.
+Each worker also observes the payments made and the costs incurred for exerting effort on the tasks.
+We define the history of observations for each worker separately.
+The vector of observations of a worker $i$ up to time $t$ as $\boldsymbol{h}_{i}^{t}$, which consists of the efforts exerted, reports sent, the payments received and the tasks assigned up to time slot $t-1$ (end of time slot $t-1$).
+In addition, $\boldsymbol{h}_{i}^{t}$ includes the task assigned in time slot $t$.
+The set of all the possible observations histories of all possible lengths is given as $\mathcal{H}_{i}$.
+We define the strategy of worker $i$ as a mapping from the history of observations of the worker to the actions, $\boldsymbol{\pi}_{i}: \mathcal{H}_{i} \rightarrow \mathcal{A}_i$, where $\mathcal{A}_i$ is the set of actions that a worker takes. $a_i\in\mathcal{A}_i$ has two components $a_i[1]$ is the effort exerted and $a_i[2]$ is the report vector.
+Different choices of $\boldsymbol{m}$ impact the action set differently.
+We define the set of all the possible strategies as $\Pi(\boldsymbol{m})$.